 - personal and home-based services, such as hair and nail salons, cleaning services, house repair, tutoring and music lessons, and home care for disabled individuals;

 - formal meetings, such as city-council meetings, Alcoholics Anonymous meetings, group support meetings, and business meetings; and

 Impact on Businesses

-Businesses should immediately confirm whether their particular service has been suspended and proceed accordingly.
-Businesses that are permitted to remain open should revisit their COVID-19 safety plan and update it in accordance with the new orders.
+Businesses should continually confirm whether their particular service has been restricted and proceed accordingly.
+Businesses that are permitted to remain open should frequently revisit their COVID-19 Safety Plans and update them in accordance with the orders.
 A helpful guideline is available here.

 Businesses are required to implement a daily screening procedure for all onsite employees.
-Other changes to consider include:
+Other things to consider include:

 - a mask policy;